helloadaire/Earthly-Shopify-App/README.txt

 npm init @shopify/app@latest

 Run the app so we can link it with our partners account:
-(** If you are on a local machine then you have to run a seperate https tunnel, I used Ngrok) cd {app name}
+(** If you are on a local machine then you have to run a separate https tunnel, I used Ngrok) cd {app name}
 npm run dev
 shutdown app